 Cash flow projections: The basics

-Accounts ayable, on the other hand, refer to the exact opposite—that is, anything the business will need to spend money on.
+- Accounts Payable:refers to the exact opposite—that is, anything the business will need to spend money on.
 That includes payroll, taxes, payments to suppliers and vendors, rent, overhead, inventory, as well as the owner’s compensation.

 A cash flow projection (also referred to as a cash flow forecast) is essentially a breakdown of expected receivables versus payables.
 It ultimately provides an overview of how much cash the business is expected to have on hand at the end of each month.